steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 **$scrapy startproject steadylearner steadylearner**.
 You can use **$scrapy startproject -h** for more information.

-It will automatically generate scrapy project folder with **steaylearner** in your folder and show this message in your console.
+It will automatically generate scrapy project folder with **steaylearner** and show message similar to this in your console.

 ```console
 cd steadylearner